gorhill/uBlock/README.md

 [Development Builds][Beta]

+uBO works on Firefox for the desktop and Android.

 #### All Browsers

 Do **NOT** use any other [similarly-purposed blockers][Similarly-Purposed] concurrently with uBO to benefit from its higher efficiency. uBO will [perform][Performance] as well as or better than most other popular ad blockers.
 These other blockers can prevent uBO's privacy or anti-blocker-defusing features from working correctly.